MCFLS/shoutbomb/README.md

 #Sending data to Shoutbomb from Sierra using SQL Workbench/J and WinSCP

+05/29/15: Updated sql scripts to use SQL Workbench /J build 117+

 Both SQL Workbench /J and WINSCP offer a command line interface which makes it easy to work with both applications to send the file to Shoutbomb using a Windows batch file.
 I use separate SQL files for holds, renewals and overdues which allows me to send them separately at different times if necessary.

 DOWNLOAD APPLICATIONS